m-stein/m-stein.github.io/_posts/2016-02-20-recording-genode-screencasts-3.markdown

 {% include youtube.html id=QeBvog_ZoXM %}

-The window that is initially focussed is the CGI monitor of Genode with which I started all the other subsystems by command.
+The window that is initially focussed is the CLI monitor of Genode with which I started all the other subsystems by command.
 Next the focus switches to the Noux subsystem.
 It's running 'tail -f' on the system log file and thereby shows also the log output of the screencast subsystem.
 The CPU load monitor at the